mjopenglsdl/small3d-tutorial/ChaseTheGoat3D/README.md

 	cmake -G "Visual Studio 14 2015 Win64" ..
 	cmake --build . --config Release

+*(You may need a different cmake -G command, depending on your version of Visual Studio.)*

 And then just execute the **chasethegoat3d** executable from the **build/bin** directory.

 *Runs on the [small3d](https://github.com/dimi309/small3d) game engine*